-- The Mayor and the CEO need to understand and respect one another's role.
-A clear understanding of their different roles is absolutely crucial and should be a subject of ongoing discussion. - There is a power of differential, which should be acknowledged.
+• The Mayor and the CEO need to understand and respect one another's role.
+A clear understanding of their different roles is absolutely crucial and should be a subject of ongoing discussion.

+• There is a differential of power, which should be acknowledged.
 While the Mayor has status and leadership capacity, the position has no direct authority in its own right.
 On the other hand, the CEO has direct authority through the Act.
-It can be frustrating for the Mayor and Elected Member Councillors that they cannot just 'fix' problems that come to their attention, while the CEO has this capacity.
+Elected Members cannot just 'fix' problems that come to their attention, while the CEO has this capacity.